 - Use the leftovers quickly – certainly within 48 hours

 - If you are cooking the leftovers, make sure that they are piping hot before eating

 I have provided a recipe for one person, but it’s really easy to scale this recipe up.
 I always make sure that I get all of the vegetables chopped and set out in bowls.
 That way I can quickly cook for each person individually.
-You need to use an oil with a high smoking point (e.g. rapeseed oil or sunflower oil) and a pan as hot as you dare.
+You need to use an oil with a high smoking point (e.g. rapeseed oil or sunflower oil), and a pan heated as hot as you dare.
 This way, each ingredient cooks quickly and fries rather than just steaming in its own juices.

-Love Food Hate Waste Turkey Stir Fry (Serves 1)
+Christmas Turkey Stir Fry (Serves 1)

 Half a white onion